Philip Quinton

-Philip Quinton (born November 16, 1999) is an American professional soccer player who plays as a defender for Columbus Crew in Major League Soccer.
+Philip Kane Quinton (born November 16, 1999) is an American professional soccer player who plays as a defender for Real Salt Lake in Major League Soccer.

 Early years

 Youth

 Born in Columbus, Ohio, Quinton grew up in Portland, Oregon, attending Grant High School.
 At high school, Quinton was team captain of the team along with co-captain, Eli Roberts as they went on to be state semifinalists, earning First-Team All-Conference and Second-Team All-State accolades in his senior year, as well been named a letterwinner.
 Whilst at high school, Quinton also played club soccer at the FC Portland academy, helping the club to be State Cup champions in 2013, State Cup finalists in 2012 and 2014 and State Cup semifinalists in both 2016 and 2017.

 College

 In 2018, Quinton committed to playing college soccer at the University of Notre Dame, choosing Notre Dame over Dartmouth College.
 In four seasons with the Fighting Irish, Quinton made 58 appearances, scoring two goals and adding two assists.
 During his college career, he was a four-time ACC Honor Roll, CoSIDA Second Team Academic All-American, 2021 ACC All-Tournament Team, and 2021 All-ACC Third Team.

 While at college, Quinton made a single appearance for Portland Timbers U23s during their 2021 season in the USL League Two.